-Our TechOps segment, which represented approximately 32% of our revenue during the fiscal year ended December 31, 2021, and 53% of our revenue during the fiscal year ended December 31, 2020, provides nose-to-tail maintenance, repair and overhaul ("MRO") services on the most popular commercial aircraft, engines and components, that serve the passenger, cargo, and government sectors.
+Our TechOps segment, which represented approximately 32% of our revenue during the fiscal years ended December 31, 2022, and 2021, provides nose-to-tail MRO services on the most popular commercial aircraft, engines and components, that serve the passenger, cargo, and government sectors.
 Through our collective U.S.-based MRO facilities, we provide extensive maintenance and modification services for aircraft and their individual components.
-Our aircraft facilities located in Goodyear, Arizona, and Roswell, New Mexico, feature approximately 650,000 square feet of hangar space, from which we provide high-quality airframe MRO services, structural modification, conversions, and flight system upgrades, including disassembly and re-cycling operations for retiring aircraft.
+Our aircraft facilities located in Goodyear, Arizona, and Roswell, New Mexico, combined feature approximately 650,000 square feet of hangar space, from which we provide high-quality airframe MRO services, structural modification, conversions, and flight system upgrades, including disassembly and re-cycling operations for retiring aircraft.
 We additionally offer convenient long-term storage capacity for up to 650 aircraft in ideal dry-desert conditions.

-At the individual component level, our facilities located in Miami, Florida, Rio Rancho, New Mexico, and Memphis, Tennessee, collectively offer specialized component MRO capabilities and services covering hydraulics, composites, pneumatics, fuel systems, electromechanical assemblies, interiors, painting, flight controls, nacelles, and landing gear for passenger, cargo and military aircraft applications.
+At the individual component level, our facilities located in Miami, Florida, Rio Rancho, New Mexico, and Memphis, Tennessee collectively offer specialized component MRO capabilities and services covering hydraulics, composites, pneumatics, fuel systems, electro-mechanical assemblies, interiors, painting, flight controls, nacelles, and landing gear for passenger, cargo, and military aircraft applications.

-Our TechOps segment leverages its robust engineering team to provide highly specialized technical support to our MRO facilities, as well as developing advanced technical repairs, modifications and products, which we market under the tradename "Engineered Solutions."
+Our TechOps segment leverages its robust engineering team to provide highly specialized technical support to our MRO facilities, as well as to develop advanced technical repairs, modifications and products, which we market under the tradename "Engineered Solutions."
 This business unit includes the design, manufacture, and installation of new products, systems, and services that can enhance aircraft performance, safety, and service life at lower costs than traditionally expensive OEM products and services.
 Engineered Solutions also serves to lower the cost of Flight Equipment ownership with savings on MRO-related expenses, including compliance with mandatory and market-driven equipment upgrades.
-These cost-saving solutions are approved by the Federal Aviation Administration ("FAA") under a Supplemental Type Certificates ("STCs"), which provides us with the unique ability to perform these modifications.
-We use our FAA-approved Parts Manufacturing Authority ("PMA") to integrate third party components in developing our STC solutions.
+These cost-saving solutions are approved by the Federal Aviation Administration ("FAA") under Supplemental Type Certificates ("STCs"), which provides us with the unique ability to perform these modifications.
+We use our FAAapproved Parts Manufacturing Authority ("PMA") to integrate third party components in developing our STC solutions.
 We have also obtained approval from various foreign regulatory authorities to validate our STCs and PMA products for use by operators outside of the United States.